jackhwl/React/WhatIsReact/Readme.md

 * Understanding React without a Build Chain or JSX Syntax
 * * npx create-next-app@latest myapp
 * Converting Our React Library Calls to Use JSX Syntax
+* Expanding JSX Syntax to Handle Returning a List and a Child Component